 How to choose a startup disk on your Mac to boot from USB

-You can tell your Mac which disk to start up from when more than one startup disk is connected.
+You set your Mac or Macbook which disk to start up from when more than one startup disk is connected.
+This works for USB drives including the NinjaStik

 A “startup disk” is a volume or partition of a drive that contains a usable operating system.